shanu516516/user-guide/docs/lend.md

 2. Then go to the [wallet](https://frontend.twilight.rest/wallet) page and move funds from the funding account to the new subaccount (classified as trading accounts).
 <img src="/images/transfer.png" alt="transfer" class="enlarge-img-70" />

-### Step 2: Navigate to the Lend Interface
+### Step 2: Navigate to the Liquidity Interface
-1. Click the **"[Lend](https://frontend.twilight.rest/lend)"** tab in the top navigation bar.
-This opens the lending dashboard.
+1. Click the **"[Liquidity](https://frontend.twilight.rest/lend)"** tab in the top navigation bar.
+This opens the liquidity dashboard.
    <img src="/images/lendPage.png" alt="Lend page" class="enlarge-img-70" />

-2. On the Lend page, towards the right select the subaccount you want to use and click on deposit.
+2. On the Liquidity page, towards the right select the subaccount you want to use and click on deposit.
 <img src="/images/lend.png" alt="Lend" class="enlarge-img-70" />

-3. Once confirmed, the lent amount will be displayed under the **"Loan"** section.
+3. Once confirmed, the deposited amount will be displayed under the **"Liquidity"** section.
    <img src="/images/redeem.png" alt="Redeem Button" class="enlarge-img" />

 > ✅ Your funds are now earning yield in the Twilight Pool.

 ---

-## Redeem Funds
+## Withdraw Funds

-If you wish to withdraw your lent BTC from the Twilight Pool, follow the steps below to redeem your funds.
+If you wish to withdraw your deposited BTC from the Twilight Pool, follow the steps below.

-### Step 1: Open the Redeem Interface
+### Step 1: Navigate to Withdraw

-1. Go to the **Lend** tab from the top navigation bar.
+1. Go to the **Liquidity** tab from the top navigation bar.
-2. Locate the **"Loan"** section at the bottom, showing your active lending positions.
+2. Locate the **"Liquidity"** section at the bottom, showing your active liquidity positions.
-3. Click the **"WithDraw"** button
+3. Click the **"Withdraw"** button
    <img src="/images/redeem.png" alt="Redeem Button" class="enlarge-img" />

-Once confirmed, your BTC will be returned to the same account from which they were lent.
+Once confirmed, your BTC will be returned to the same account from which they were deposited.
 The updated balance will be visible on the wallet page.

-> 🔁 You can now reuse these funds to open new trades or repeat the lending process.
+> 🔁 You can now reuse these funds to open new trades or provide liquidity again.

 ---